vvndre/vvndre/README.md

 ### 👨‍💻 What I'm Currently Doing :

-- Full Stack Developer at ICP DAS USA, building and maintaining eCommerce website.
+- Full Stack Developer at ICP DAS USA, building and maintaining eCommerce websites.
 - Currently working through the Google UX Design Certificate to deepen my understanding of user-centered design.
 - Developing Fung.ai, an AI-powered resource for mold illness and toxicity support.